BC100Dev/BC100Dev/README.md

 - Am I a virus writer or just a Software developer..?
 - :computer: Publishing codes with different tools (Android Studio / IntelliJ IDEA for Java-based Applications; PyCharm Community for Python Projects; Git CLI for other type of projects).
 - 🤔 I am always open for new project ideas.
-- 📫 E-Mail me at bechris.100@outlook.com
+- 📫 E-Mail me at contact@bc100dev.net (personal E-Mail is being redacted as of now)
 - I don't have that much of Java knowledge, learning C/C++

 Also, Java is cool, and will never die.
 What's my flex?
 "Oh, and I wrote it in Java, by the way."